carbon-language/carbon-lang/mlir/docs/ShapeInference.md

 *   Shape inference functions are expressible at runtime

-    *   User can define a shape function for a new op dynamically at runtime, this allows for vendors to describe an operation and shape function dynamically.
+    *   User can define a shape function for a new operation dynamically at runtime, this allows for vendors to describe an operation and shape function dynamically.